 In comparison to other top-paying industries, the writer’s position lies at the second from the last on the list.

 But the difference between the hourly mean wage a highly-paid writer receives is only a few dollar gaps from someone who works for the Federal Executive Branch (OES Designation), for instance.

-As promising as it sounds, freelance writers from the third-world countries may find it hard to compete with the native speakers.
+As promising as it sounds, freelance writers from third-world countries may find it hard to compete with the native speakers.